Add Alt Text to Images

 Alt text is especially important for people who use screen readers, so it's considered a basic best practice for email accessibility.

-Without alt text, a screen reader will tell your subscriber there's an image there, but the subscriber has no way to determine what information the image provides.
+Without alt text, a screen reader will tell your recipients there's an image there, but they won't be able to tell what information the image provides.
 To learn more about accessibility best practices, check out Accessibility in Email Marketing.

 Alt text and image display

-If your images aren't showing up in your subscribers' inboxes, their email client may be blocking them.
-For security reasons, many email clients turn off images by default, so subscribers have to manually turn on image display.
-If your subscribers have images blocked, they'll see your alt text in place of an image.
+If your images aren't showing up in your recipients' inboxes, their email client may be blocking them.
+Many email clients turn off images by default.
+If your recipients have blocked images, they'll see your alt text in place of an image.

 Tips for effective alt text